platipy/platipy/pythonista.rst

 Sequence Unpacking
 ;;;;;;;;;;;;;;;;;;

 A useful Python feature is the ability to unpack a sequence, allowing for multiple assignment.
-You can unpack a tuple as follows
+You can unpack a tuple as follows:

 >>> position = (5, 10)
 >>> x, y = position